riverbed/Riverbed-Community-Toolkit/APM/301-opentelemetry-on-kubernetes-with-apm-collector-daemonset-and-python-app/README.md

 # 301-opentelemetry-on-kubernetes-with-apm-collector-daemonset-and-python-app

-This cookbook shows how the [APM Collector](https://hub.docker.com/r/aternity/apm-collector) of ALLUVIO Aternity can be deployed as a daemonset on a Kubernetes cluster, so that an APM Collector pod will run on every node to receive traces from applications running on local pods, and send them to a SaaS account enabled for OpenTelemetry.
+This cookbook shows how the [APM Collector](https://hub.docker.com/r/aternity/apm-collector) can be deployed as a daemonset on a Kubernetes cluster, so that an APM Collector pod will run on every node to receive traces from applications running on local pods, and send them to a SaaS account enabled for OpenTelemetry.

 And for testing, the cookbook provides a simple web app written in Python/Flask, instrumented with OpenTelemetry Python, and that runs in a single container.
 The pod is configured in the Kubernetes manifest to export the OpenTelemetry traces to the APM Collector.